-The pain may start in your neck, and then move to your shoulder and down your arm.
+The pain may start in your neck.
+It may then move to your shoulder and down your arm.
 You may also feel numbness, tingling, or a burning sensation in your arm.
 Pain may increase when you move.

 Pinched nerve, or cervical radiculopathy

-A pinched nerve is one that is compressed or inflamed.
-It can be a result of a herniated disk due to trauma or wear and tear injury.
+A pinched nerve is one that’s compressed or inflamed.
+It can be a result of a herniated disk due to trauma or a wear-and-tear injury.

-Symptoms of a pinched nerve are similar to those of a herniated disk, and may include numbness, tingling, or a burning sensation in your arm.
+Symptoms of a pinched nerve are similar to those of a herniated disk.
+They may include numbness, tingling, or a burning sensation in your arm.
 You may feel an increase in pain when you move.